pydantic/pydantic/docs/usage/models.md

 ## Helper functions

-*Pydantic* provides three `classmethod` helper functions on models for parsing data:
+*Pydantic* provides two `classmethod` helper functions on models for parsing data:

 * **`model_validate`**: this is very similar to the `__init__` method of the model, except it takes a dict rather than keyword arguments.
 If the object passed is not a dict a `ValidationError` will be raised.